 Located at Panoramastraße 1A, 10178 Berlin.
 Closest ubahn or sbahn: S & U Alexanderplatz.

-And if you thought the TV Tower’s elevator was quick, think again – the elevator is the fastest in the whole of Europe, whizzing you 100 meters above Potsdamer Platz to the 24th and 25th floor.
+And if you thought the TV Tower’s elevator was quick, think again – the elevator is the fastest in the whole of Europe, whizzing you 100 meters above Potsdamer Platz to the 24th and 25th floor where you’ll find the amazing Berlin viewpoint.

 Completed in 1999, the tower’s viewpoint at Panoramapunkt provide an excellent bird’s eye view of the city.
 There’s even a 1930s-style cafe up here, so you can travel back in time too.